 You truly do not need any specialized polymer clay tools or prior knowledge to make this rainbow necklace.
 The closest things to a ‘special’ tool you’ll need is a hobby knife (“X-Acto knife”), but you can always sub some other type of blade.
 A box cutter or pocket knife could work, too.
 If you can can roll out little ‘snakes’ of clay à la kindergarten, you can make this polymer clay rainbow!

-Materials needed to make a polymer clay rainbow necklace
+What do I need to make a polymer clay rainbow necklace?

 - I started by picking out ‘traditional’ rainbow colors and realized I didn’t like them together.
 I took a little artistic license and ended up with five colors I liked together + a shimmery white for my cloud.
 Feel free to experiment to fid the color combination you like best!